AlessandroPalma-hub/macrophage-neuroimmunology-lab.github.io/_pages/about.md

 ### Approach

-We combine experimental and computational methods to understand immune cell dynamics and their role in human disease.---
+We combine experimental and computational methods to understand immune cell dynamics and their role in human disease.
-permalink: /